Check here often for new questions and updated answers.

 Will VFC Owners continue to have input into the project process?

 Yes.
 VFC Owners, along with VFC Staff and Board, participate in a community process that enables the Co-op to gather feedback on our plans for expansion.
-The next opportunity for feedback is the Owner Survey, March 21 through April 8, with a special section on expansion.
+Owners gave feedback through the Owner Survey, in Spring 2016, with a special section on expansion.
+You can download a summary here.
+As always, the Board welcomes owner feedback and questions through the form on the Board Section of the VFC website, and during co-op events like our P6 Tailgate Party and Coffee with the Board.

 How does expansion serve the VFC community?